bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 The election proposal consists of vote tokens allocated to every current validator proportional to his voting power.
 Validators spend their votes to approve the election using the [election-approve command](#election-approve).

 Every election has a type.
+Currently supported types are `upsert-validator` and `chain-migration`.
+Their transaction operations are `VALIDATOR_ELECTION` and `CHAIN_MIGRATION` accordingly.
 See below for how to create an election of a particular type.

 Note that elections can only be proposed and approved by existing validators.